insideout10/wordlift-plugin/src/main/readme.txt

 **WordLift** is a WordPress Plug-in developed by [InSideOut10](http://www.insideout.io) to help you organise your post and pages using "concepts" like you do in the real world.

+**In-Depth features**

+The web is changing fast and search engines update the algorithms to find quality content.
+For editor it means to mark up their pages in the right way.

+WordLift comes to the rescue with new **In-Depth features** that automatically add the correct semantic tagging for you, just download, install and activate WordLift.

+Features:

+ * Article
+   * author
+   * name
+   * text
+   * interactionCount
+   * datePublished (Twenty Thirteen)

+ * Organization (Avamsys)
+   * logo
+   * url

+Since these tags are highly coupled with your WordPress theme, we list here the themes we tested so far:

+ * Twenty Thirteen
+ * Avamsys

+Please let us know if your theme is working or not, and we'll try to add support for it.

+**WordLift Bar**

 We now feature the **WordLift Bar** with the list of entities and links to the entity page right within your blog.
 WordLift Bar is *experimental*, if you encounter any issue you can disable it from the plugin options and report us any trouble or suggestion.

 You can view some examples of the WordLift Bar:

  * English: [demo 1](http://bit.ly/wlbar-english)
  * Russian: [demo 2](http://bit.ly/wlbar-russian)